tanem/tweening-counter/README.md

 ## Example

-Open `example/index.html` in a browser.
+Check out the demo on [CodePen](http://codepen.io/tanem/details/AaxDd), or open `example/index.html` in a browser.

 ## Development